-When you become sick, your immune system has many strategies it can deploy to help you recover.
-All of this activity requires a lot of energy and usually appears in the form of strain throughout your body.
-You can detect this strain by monitoring your body temperature, heart activity, respiratory rate, and sleep or activity patterns.
+When you get sick, your immune system has a lot of strategies it can deploy to help you heal.
+All of this action requires a lot of energy and usually shows up as signs of strain in your body that you can read through your body temperature, heart activity, respiration, and sleep or activity patterns.

-If you’re concerned and feel like you’re getting sick, keep an eye out for these signs of strain, and remember to compare them to your normal baselines:
+If you’re concerned and feel like you’re getting sick, keep an eye out for these signs of strain, and remember to compare them to your normal baseline:

 An individual’s body temperature typically changes by about 1 °C (1.8 °F) between its highest and lowest points each day.
 Anything outside of that range signals that something is challenging your body and preventing it from maintaining your ideal temperature range.
 Keep in mind that internal changes (e.g., a fever) or external changes (e.g., a warm bedroom) can both cause temperature changes.

-If a respiratory infection or cough is challenging your system, you may see an elevated respiration rate.
+If a respiratory infection or cough is challenging your system, you may see an elevated rate in your Oura app.
 A typical respiratory rate for healthy adults is 12–20 breaths per minute.
 Keep in mind that hormone cycles can also impact your respiration, and illness may cause your rate to remain relatively high for some time after the actual symptoms have disappeared— letting you know your body is still recovering.
-Read more about what can impact respiration.
+Read more about what can impact respiration here.

 As your body fights an illness, it engages your sympathetic, fight-or-flight nervous system.
 This activity increases your resting heart rate and decreases your heart rate variability.

 If your body is prioritizing rest, it’s natural to spend more time in bed for your body to recover.
-You may engage in lower amounts of activity or notice that your body shows patterns of prioritizing deep sleep which is the most restorative sleep stage for physical repair.
+You may engage in lower amounts of activity or notice that your body shows patterns of prioritizing deep sleep, which is the most physically restorative sleep stage.